efloresCSE/mirragen-elements-game/README.md

 - Lanthanides & Actinides Rows – displayed correctly under main table.
 - Centralized State Management – via React Context and reducer.

-## Potential Enhancements (Polish / Extras)

-These are not core logic but can be added independently for extra polish:

-- Improved styling and theming.
-- Progress bars, animations, and subtle sound effects.
-- Leaderboards or high-score tracking.
-- Hints, streak bonuses, or achievements.
-- Dark mode or alternate color palettes.

 ## Project Structure